Pharmacy Residency Rotation Opportunities

 - Pharmacy Practice is centered in the various inpatient pharmacy areas with approximately half of the time spent in the Main Inpatient Pharmacy.
 Pharmacist coverage in the Main Inpatient Pharmacy is provided by 2 – 3 pharmacists seven days-a-week.
 The Early Screener (ES) pharmacist works from 0700 – 1730 every day, while the Late Screener (LS) pharmacist is scheduled from 1030 – 2200 each day.
 The Lead-Main (LD‑MN) pharmacist typically works from 0800 – 1630 Monday – Friday.
 The morning portion of the LD-MN shift performs a staffing role, while the afternoon portion is typically dedicated to projects/meetings.
 Night shift coverage for the Pharmacy is provided by one pharmacist during the hours of 2100 – 0730 every day.

-- Pharmacy Practice is the first learning experience for all PGY1 pharmacy residents and runs concurrently with Orientation and the Drug Information – Concentrated rotation.
-Residents will become confident in the use of pharmacy information systems, evaluation of prescriber orders, completing pharmacist-driven protocols, and the utilization of the integrated dispensing system, which consists of a combination of a 24-hour patient-specific medication fill, carousel system, automated dispensing machines, and centralized sterile intravenous admixture service.
-Residents develop sufficient skills in dispensing, drug distribution, and workflow management and learn relevant policies and procedures so they are able to function appropriately within the medication-use system during their longitudinal staffing shifts.
+- Pharmacy Practice is the second learning experience for all PGY1 pharmacy residents and start after the Orientation and the Drug Information – Concentrated rotations.
+Residents become confident in the use of pharmacy information systems, evaluation of prescriber orders, completing pharmacist-driven protocols, and the utilization of the integrated dispensing system, which consists of a combination of a 24-hour patient-specific medication fill, carousel system, automated dispensing machines, and centralized sterile intravenous admixture service.
+Residents develop sufficient skills in dispensing, drug distribution, and workflow management and learn relevant policies and procedures, so they are able to function appropriately within the medication-use system during their longitudinal staffing shifts.

-- Drug Information (DI) has two components: a 9-week concentrated rotation followed by a longitudinal component throughout the remainder of the residency year.
+- Drug Information (DI) has two components: a 4 – 5 -week concentrated rotation followed by a longitudinal component throughout the remainder of the residency year.

-- The DI Concentrated rotation runs concurrently with the Pharmacy Practice and Orientation rotations and is stretched throughout the first 9 weeks of residency.
+- The DI Concentrated rotation runs concurrently with the Orientation rotation and is stretched throughout the first 4 – 5 weeks of residency.
 It consists of weekly meetings between the preceptor, Residency Program Director, and residents.
 The DI Concentrated rotation focuses on the skills necessary for formulating written DI responses.
 Residents also learn to lead professional journal article discussions and gain experience presenting on different drug information topics.

 - The DI Longitudinal experience is a continuation and augmentation of concepts introduced in the DI Concentrated rotation.
 Residents advance their ability to critically evaluate literature and its application to practice; provide timely and accurate drug information responses to providers, nurses, other interested healthcare professionals, and patients; lead professional discussions on journal articles; and have topic discussions on literature evaluation and biostatistics in an effort to prepare to successfully pass the Board of Pharmaceutical Specialties’ Pharmacotherapy examination following the completion of the residency year.